Office: FH 138

 Ph.D., University of Wisconsin, Madison

 I teach courses in two overlapping areas: political ideas and the politics of environmental sustainability.
-These include Introduction to Political Theory, Environmental Politics, Contemporary Political Theory, Radical Political Thought, Politics of a Sustainable Society, and seminars on a variety of themes including property, democracy, and environmental political theory.
-I am also active in Humboldt’s interdisciplinary programs on “Environment and Community“ and Environmental Science.
+These include Introduction to Political Theory, Environmental Politics, Contemporary Political Theory, Radical Political Thought, Politics of Sustainability, and seminars on a variety of themes including property, democracy, the politics of everyday life, and environmental political theory.
+I am also active in Humboldt’s interdisciplinary programs on “Environment and Community“ and Environmental Studies.

 (course links require HSU Moodle access)

-During the 2012-2013 academic year, I was on sabbatical leave from Humboldt, working on a book on these themes.
-I was a Carson Fellow at the Rachel Carson Center for Environment and Society at Ludwig-Maximilians-Universität (LMU), in Munich, Germany.
+During the 2012-2013 academic year, I was a Carson Fellow at the Rachel Carson Center for Environment and Society at Ludwig-Maximilians-Universität (LMU), in Munich, Germany.